-Colgate graduates have been accepted to medical school at about twice the national average.
-Students can learn in the local ambulance corps as an EMT, shadow area physicians, and have the chance to be selected for the nation's only full-semester study group at the National Institutes of Health.
+Colgate graduates have been accepted to medical schools at about twice the national average.
+Colgate students can learn in the local ambulance corps as an EMT, shadow area physicians, and have the chance to be selected for the nation's only full-semester study group at the National Institutes of Health.